 To accurately measure nitrate flux to coastal waters, high temporal resolution nitrate concentration measurements must compiled.
 The USGS compiles discharge measurements on a 15 minute time interval to capture hydrographic events produced by storm flows.
 The RiverNet Program has shown that this short time interval is also required to calculate accurate nitrogen flux measurements during storm events (Figure 2).
 A large proportion of the nitrogen flux to coastal waters occurs during these storm events.
-But discharge alone does not control water quality in North Carolina rivers, nitrogen flux is also modulated by climate oscillations.
-These climate oscillations vary over a 1 to ten year period, so long term monitoring programs like RiverNet are needed to understand the efficacy of new regulations by comparing flux during similar climate conditions.
+But discharge alone does not control water quality in North Carolina Rivers, nitrogen flux is also modulated by climate oscillations.
+These climate oscillations vary over a 1 to 7 year period, so long term monitoring programs like RiverNet are needed to understand the efficacy of new regulations by comparing flux during similar climate conditions.

-The RiverNet program results indicate that the ENSO (El Nino Southern Oscillation) and the NAO (North Atlantic Climate Oscillation) modulates water quality in the Neuse River Basin and the downstream estuary (Figure 3).
+The RiverNet program results indicate that the ENSO (El Nino Southern Oscillation), the Bermuda High Index, and the NAO (North Atlantic Climate Oscillation) modulates water quality in the Neuse River Basin and the downstream estuary (Figure 3).
 Nitrate flux increases with positive El Nino oscillations or warm water conditions in the equatorial Pacific.
 Warmer waters in the equatorial Pacific intensify the southern jet stream, which brings Gulf of Mexico moisture to North Carolina.
 This causes increased precipitation, higher groundwater elevations, and increased N flux in watersheds.
-North Carolina precipitation is also affected by the North Atlantic Oscillation.
-The North Atlantic oscillation (NAO) is a climatic phenomenon in the Atlantic Ocean that primarily affects northern Europe and Mediterranean climates.
-When the North Atlantic Oscillation index is positive, the westerly flow across the North Atlantic and Western Europe is enhanced.
-For North Carolina, in the NAO positive phase warm ocean waters occur off the eastern US, and rainfall is enhanced in our region.
-During the negative phase storm tracks are forced further south and northern Europe and the east coast of the US is dry.
-The surface waters of the South Atlantic Bight off the coast of North and South Carolina is cold yielding lesser amounts of rainfall to our region.
+North Carolina precipitation is also affected by the North Atlantic Oscillation and the position of the Bermuda High.
+The North Atlantic oscillation (NAO) is a climatic phenomenon in the Atlantic Ocean that primarily affects northern Europe and Mediterranean climates and is linked to the Bermuda High Index (BHI) and sea surface temperature in the South Atlantic Bight.
+When the NAO and BHI indexes are positive, the westerly flow across the North Atlantic and Western Europe is enhanced.
+For North Carolina, warm ocean waters occur off the eastern US with the BHI/NAO positive phase, and rainfall is enhanced in our region.
+During the negative phase storm tracks are forced further south, so northern Europe and the east coast of the US are dry.
+The surface waters of the South Atlantic Bight off the coast of North and South Carolina are cold associated with lesser amounts of rainfall to our region.